Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Incomplete Information Game

 Thus, consistency of beliefs requires that $\sigma_1^2=\sigma_2^2$.
 On the other hand, both beliefs are absolutely continuous with respect to the standard normal distribution on $\R^2$.
-While the beliefs are inconsistent whenever $\sigma_1^2 \ne \sigma_2^2$, the belief map profile satisfies absolute continuity of beliefs with respect to the standard normal distribution on $\R^3$. \end{example}
+While the beliefs are inconsistent whenever $\sigma_1^2 \ne \sigma_2^2$, the belief map profile is absolutely continuous with respect to the standard normal distribution on $\R^3$. \end{example}

-In the example below, we show how absolute continuity of beliefs accommodate settings with private information.

-\begin{example}[Absolute Continuity of Beliefs with Private Information] Recall that the payoff type space $S$ is the space for the payoff types that the players are uncertain about.
-Suppose that each player's payoff type consists of both observed and unobserved components.
-Specifically, suppose that player $i$ is endowed with a payoff type $(s_i,w_i)\in S_i\times W_i$ for some sets $S_i$ and $W_i$, where $w_i$ is private information observed by the player, whereas $s_i$ is unobserved.
-Then, we take $S = \prod_{i=1}^n S_i$ and $T_i = W_i \times T_i'$, $i=1,\ldots,n$, where $T_i'$ denotes the space that encodes player $i$'s higher order beliefs about the other players' types and their beliefs.